open-cogsci/datamatrix/doc-pelican/include/api/series.md

 - `series` -- The series column to search
 	- Type: SeriesColumn
-- `value` -- The value to find in the series column
+- `value` -- The value to find in the series column.
+If `value` is a sequence, which has to be of the same length as the series, then each row is searched for the value indicated by the corresponding value in `value`.
-	- Type: float, int
+	- Type: float, int, Sequence

 __Keywords:__